tanweiyap/DocCompareWPF/README.md

 ### Features

-    Document Comparison: Compare multiple PowerPoint files simultaneously.
+* Document Comparison: Compare multiple PowerPoint files simultaneously.
-    Visual Highlighting: Visually identify the differences between slides.
+* Visual Highlighting: Visually identify the differences between slides.
-    Automatic Alignment: Slides are automatically aligned to facilitate comparison.
+* Automatic Alignment: Slides are automatically aligned to facilitate comparison.
-    Flexible Matching: The  to skip slides that do not have a suitable match in other files.
+* Flexible Matching: The  to skip slides that do not have a suitable match in other files.
-    User-Friendly Interface: Intuitive interface for easy navigation and usage.
+* User-Friendly Interface: Intuitive interface for easy navigation and usage.

 ### Installation

 To install DocCompareWPF, follow these steps:

-    Download the latest release from the GitHub repository.
+* Download the latest release from the GitHub repository.
-    Run the installer executable.
+* Run the installer executable.
-    Follow the installation wizard instructions.
+* Follow the installation wizard instructions.
-    Once installed, launch the application from the Start menu or desktop shortcut.
+* Once installed, launch the application from the Start menu or desktop shortcut.

 ### Usage

-    Launch the DocCompareWPF application.
+* Launch the DocCompareWPF application.
-    Select the PowerPoint files you want to compare by clicking on the "Browse" button or by dragging and dropping them into the application.
+* Select the PowerPoint files you want to compare by clicking on the "Browse" button or by dragging and dropping them into the application.
-    Click on the "Compare" button to initiate the comparison process.
+* Click on the "Compare" button to initiate the comparison process.
-    Once the comparison is complete, review the compared slides.
+* Once the comparison is complete, review the compared slides.
 Differences will be highlighted for easy identification.
-    Navigate through the slides using the provided controls.
+* Navigate through the slides using the provided controls.
-    Optionally, use the settings menu to customize the comparison behavior, such as adjusting matching criteria or skipping slides.

 ### System Requirements

-    Windows operating system (Windows 7 or later)
+* Windows operating system (Windows 7 or later)
-    .NET Framework 4.7.2 or later
+* .NET Framework 4.7.2 or later
-    Sufficient system resources to handle multiple PowerPoint files and comparison processes
+* 8 GB RAM

 ### Contributions

 Contributions to DocCompareWPF are welcome!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request detailing your proposed changes.
-Issues

 ### License